omkarfadtare/Essential/README.md

 ```ruby
 git pull
 ```
-- "git fetch" will check are there any new changes in remote repository which are not available in your local repositor.
+- "git fetch" will check are there any new changes in remote repository which are not available in your local repository.
 It's more like counting how many changes are avialable.
-- Whereas "git pull" will fetch and merge/update local repository with the aviable changes in remote repository.
+- Whereas "git pull" will fetch and merge/update local repository with all the aviable changes in remote repository.

 ![image](https://github.com/omkarfadtare/Essential/assets/154773580/03ba2592-fa02-4d29-bc91-5849a9b3eeb9)